aws-ia/terraform-aws-eks-blueprints/docs/add-ons/aws-for-fluent-bit.md

 ### Externally-Created CloudWatch Log Group(s)

-If the CloudWatch log group FluentBit puts logs to is required to be encrypted by an existing KMS custoerm-managed key, then the CloudWatch log group needs to be created external to the kubernetes-addons module and passed in.
+If the CloudWatch log group FluentBit puts logs to is required to be encrypted by an existing KMS customer-managed key, then the CloudWatch log group needs to be created external to the kubernetes-addons module and passed in.
 Creating the CloudWatch log group externally is also useful if FluentBit is putting logs to multiple log groups because all the log groups can be created in the same code file.
 To do this, set the create log group flag to false and supply the